Minneapolis: Industries develop

-In 1877, Cadwallader C. Washburn co-founded Washburn-Crosby, the company that became General Mills.
+In 1877, Cadwallader C. Washburn co-founded Washburn-Crosby, the flour-milling company that became General Mills.
 (Note: In 1928, Washburn-Crosby merged with other local millers and changed its name to General Mills to reflect a wider product base including convenience foods like Wheaties.)
 Washburn and partner John Crosby sent Austrian civil engineer William de la Barre to Hungary where he acquired innovations through industrial espionage.
 De la Barre calculated and managed the power at the falls and encouraged steam for auxiliary power.
 C. A. Pillsbury Company across the river hired Washburn-Crosby employees and began using the new methods.
 Wheat farming developed west across the Great Plains, from Minnesota, to the Dakotas and Montana, and new rail lines connected these farmers to the Minneapolis mills, reciprocally spurring further expansion.
 The hard red spring wheat grown in Minnesota became valuable, and Minnesota "patent" flour was recognized at the time as the best bread flour in the world.
 In 1900, fourteen percent of America's grain was milled in Minneapolis and about one third of that was shipped overseas.
 Overall production peaked at 18.5 million barrels in 1916.
 Decades of soil exhaustion, stem rust, and changes in freight tariffs combined to quash the city's flour industry.
 In the 1920s, Washburn-Crosby and Pillsbury developed new milling centers in Buffalo, New York, and Kansas City, Missouri, while maintaining their headquarters in Minneapolis.
 The falls became a national historic district, and the upper St. Anthony lock and dam was permanently closed to traffic.
 The city announced that in accordance with a 2020 act of Congress, ownership of 5 acre of federal land around the falls will transfer in 2026 to a Dakota-led nonprofit Owámniyomni Okhódayapi.

 Columnist Don Morrison says that after the milling era waned a "modern, major city" emerged.
 Around 1900, Minneapolis attracted skilled workers who leveraged expertise from the University of Minnesota.
 In 1923, Munsingwear was the world's largest manufacturer of underwear.
 Frederick McKinley Jones invented mobile refrigeration in Minneapolis, and with his associate founded Thermo King in 1938.
 In 1949, Medtronic was founded in a Minneapolis garage.
 Minneapolis-Honeywell built a south Minneapolis campus where their experience regulating control systems earned them military contracts for the Norden bombsight and the C-1 autopilot.
 In 1957, Control Data began in downtown Minneapolis, where in the CDC 1604 computer they replaced vacuum tubes with transistors.
 A highly successful business until disbanded in 1990, Control Data opened a facility in economically depressed north Minneapolis, bringing jobs and good publicity.
 A University of Minnesota computing group released Gopher in 1991; three years later, the World Wide Web superseded Gopher traffic.